14 min read

 - Find ways (or seek help) to reduce stress factors in your life.

-- Limit alcohol consumption to no more than 4 standard drinks on one occasion; and aim to increase your number of alcohol-free days.
+- Limit alcohol consumption to no more than four standard drinks on one occasion; and aim to increase your number of alcohol-free days each week.

 - Aim to limit excessive amounts of caffeine (from black/green tea, coffee, energy drinks and soft drinks)

 If you suffer from painful, scarring acne, constipation, amenorrhoea (irregular, or no menstrual cycle), or any notable symptoms of possible hormonal imbalance, please consult your doctor for proper diagnosis and treatment.

 Around 80% of women will experience some degree of physiological or psychological (or a combination) menopausal symptoms.
 This stage for mid-life women is often characterised by an onset of irregular menstrual cycles, fluctuations in mood, depression, anxiety, hot flushes and poor sleep.